 - Familiarize yourself with what certain spices and herbs pair well with.

-- We love cooking salmon with dill, lemon juice and white wine.
+- I love cooking salmon with dill, lemon juice and white wine.

-- When cooking diced yams, we love to toss them in cayenne pepper, cinnamon and a dash of salt and pepper.
+- When cooking diced yams, I love to toss them in cayenne pepper, cinnamon and a dash of salt and pepper.

 - You can make dips using some of your favorite herbs!
 Just mix them to taste with Greek yogurt.
 A good one to dip vegetables in is plain Greek yogurt, parsley, salt, dill, garlic and the juice from half a lemon.